alenpuzic/alenpuzic.github.io/_drafts/2015-02-20-hosting-a-static-s3-site-with-ssl.md

 ### Point Your Domain to Route53

-Now you have to make your changes public by pointing your domain name to use Route53's nameservers.
+Finally, you have to make your changes public by pointing your domain name to use Route53's nameservers.
 This can be done through your domain name registrar.

 Here's links to instructions on how to do this on common registars: